rm5248/JavaSerial/README.md

 * No external dependencies

 Disadvantages of JavaSerial:
 * No locking of the serial port - There's no portable way to do this, so any locking done will be on the Java side.
-This is a consequence of being rather low-level.
+This is a consequence of being rather simple, and as such it not a primary focus of the library.
 * ???